xcratch/xcratch-create/README.md

 - --account : Account on GitHub
 - --extensionID : ID of the extension in Xcratch
 - --extensionName : Name of the extension in Xcratch
+- --version : Show version of this command

 ## 🤝 Contributing